 George is very passionate about leadership development and its impact in improving health.
-She welcomes “the opportunity to influence health and health care with the people on the front lines, at the community level.”
-She views her role as “helping people at all levels, but particularly the local level, prepare for a better, healthier future.”
-She also serves on the Foundation’s New Jersey-focused team to achieve this impact in her home state.
+She welcomes “the opportunity to influence health and health care by equipping leaders with the skills they need to span boundaries effectively to advance communities toward a better, healthier future.”
+She also serves on the Foundation’s New Jersey-focused team, as well as the work group focused on Hurricane Sandy recovery/relief to achieve this impact in her home state.

-After joining RWJF in 1996, George worked in various capacities, including serving as a program associate with the Foundation’s Tobacco team on projects to stimulate state and local policy to prevent tobacco use.
-She was also program coordinator for the 11th World Conference on Tobacco or Health, a Foundation sponsored event with more than 3,000 international participants.
+Since joining RWJF in 1996, George has served as a program associate with the Foundation’s Tobacco Team on projects to stimulate state and local policy to prevent tobacco use.
+She was also program coordinator for the 11th World Conference on Tobacco or Health, a collaboratively-sponsored event with more than 3,000 international participants.

-Prior to joining RWJF, George worked in investor relations at the Liposome Company and in public relations at Coleman & Pellet, Inc.
+Prior to joining RWJF, she worked in investor relations at the Liposome Company and in public relations at Coleman & Pellet, Inc.

 A New Jersey native, George resides in Allentown, N.J. with her husband, Paul, an archaeologist, and their son, Jeremy and daughter, Alyx.
-Among her many interests, she enjoys watching and playing competitive sports, traveling, photography and spending time making her kids laugh.
+Among her many interests, she enjoys watching and playing competitive sports, traveling, photography and spending time laughing with her kids.